Azeez Zainulabdeen: International career

-Post-retirment
+Post-retirement

 Zainul served Victory Football Club as both player and coach.
 In 1962, he contested the Municipal Council elections as an independent candidate but was unsuccessful.
 He served as a board member under Mr. F.A.
 Yaseen and held several key roles, including as Technical Advisor.
 Additionally, he was the President of both the City Football League and the Colombo Football League, and served as the Secretary of the Nationalized Services.

 Death

 On 13 September 2010, Zainul died after a brief illness.
 His funeral took place at the Jawatte Muslim Cemetery in Colombo.

 In March 2014, the inaugural Zainulabdeen Memorial Challenge Trophy Invitation Football Tournament, an invitational competition was organised by Victory Football Club.